 Nelson Provincial Museum

-The Nelson Provincial Museum is an informative and very interesting representation of the history of this region; the different tribes and customs of Maori.
+is an informative and very interesting representation of the history of this region; the different tribes and customs of Maori.
 You can see the first settler’s installation; presentation of furniture, and the early Victorian costumes.

 This attraction helps you understand how Nelson became a town in the South Island.
 You can see the Cathedral, Bridge Street, catfish pond, and the development of the town as described in the video and dioramas in an interesting way.
 It is easy to understand and it is located in the middle of the city; a quiet museum that feels like an oasis in the hustle and bustle of the city center.